Q. How are match officials assessed?

 A. The EFL’s Owners’ and Directors’ test requirement sets out criteria for who is and who is not permitted to own a club or exercise control over it.
 The test requirements can be viewed here http://www.efl.com/global/appendix3.aspx.

 Q. What technology do match officials use in EFL games?

 A. Hawk-Eye Goal Decision System will again be in use across the EFL Championship this season following its successful implementation in 2017/18.
 The technology will also be used in all 12 fixtures of the EFL Play-Offs as well as in all Premier League and Championship grounds in the Carabao Cup.
-It will be used in both the Carabao Cup and EFL Trophy final.
+It will be used in both the Carabao Cup and Papa John’s Trophy Final

 Q. Who can I contact with proposals and ideas related to laws of the game?

 A. The International Football Association Board (IFAB) is the body which determines all Laws of the Game and sanctions any law changes.
 You can find contact information for IFAB at: http://www.theifab.com/contact.